ui/stamps-api-docs/source/redemption_api.rst

     =================== ==============================
     Variable            Description
     =================== ==============================
-    redemption_id       Redemption ID that is
+    redemption          Redemption which is
-                        successfully created
+                        successfully created.
-    reward              Name of reward redeemed
-    stamps_used         Number of Stamps which are used in this redemption
-    stamps_remaining    Number of Stamps remaining on
-                        User
+                        Contains id, reward, and stamps_used
+    customer            Customer information after successful
+                        redemption.
+Contains id and stamps_remaining.

     detail              Description of error (if any)
     validation_errors   Errors encountered when parsing
                         data (if any)